Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

 The second-order energy shift due to the mirror-field interaction is

 This energy shift results in a change of the Casimir energy of the system, to be compared with the Casimir energy for fixed walls in \eqref{eq:3}.
-Its absolute value grows for decreasing mirror's mass and oscillation frequency.
+Its absolute value grows for decreasing mirror's mass and oscillation frequency, and can be relevant for small values of the mirror mass $M$.
+This quantity needs a regularization, introducing a cutoff frequency $\wc$ in the frequency sums.
+The physical motivation for this cutoff is that a real mirror becomes transparent for frequencies larger than its plasma frequency \cite{AM76}, and thus its interaction with the field is strongly suppressed for such frequencies.

+We can estimate the Casimir force change \eqref{eq:11a} with respect to the fixed walls case.
+The analogous Casimir force for fixed mirrors is of the order of $10^{-15} \, \text{N}$ for $L_0 = 1 \, \mu \text{m}$.
+Numerical evaluation of \eqref{eq:11a} shows that the correction to the force, which scales as $M^{-1}$, is around a few percent of this value when $M= 10^{-21} \text{kg}$, $\wo = 10^5 \, \text{s}^{-1}$ and a typical cutoff frequency $\wc = 10^{16}\, \text{s}^{-1}$.
+It can be further increased by reducing $\wo$.
+Even if this correction appears small, the possibility of measuring this tiny quantum effect relating mechanical and field degrees of freedom appears realistic in the near future; in fact, the actual precision of Casimir force measurements is around a few percent \cite{Lamoreaux05} and very small mass values can be achieved in quantum optomechanics experiments \cite{AKM13}.

 A physical interpretation of the energy shift \eqref{eq:11a} can be obtained in terms of energy of emitted photons, mirror oscillation energy and mirror-field interaction energy.
 In fact, we have

-Sum of \eqref{eq:12a} and \eqref{eq:12b} yields \eqref{eq:11a}, of course.
-This shows that the energy shift is due to a positive contribution of the energy stored in the field and in the oscillating mirror, and a negative contribution from the mirror-field interaction.
-These quantities need a regularization, introducing a cut-off frequency $\wc$ in the frequency sums.
-The physical motivation for the cut-off is that a real mirror becomes transparent for frequencies larger than its plasma frequency \cite{AM76}, and thus its interaction with the field is strongly suppressed for such frequencies.
+The sum of \eqref{eq:12a} and \eqref{eq:12b}, taking into account \eqref{eq:10} and \eqref{eq:11}, yields \eqref{eq:11a}, of course.
+This shows that the energy shift originates from a positive contribution of the energy stored in the field and in the oscillating mirror, and a negative contribution from the mirror-field interaction.